upstream-se/guidebook-draft/docs/motivation/coverage-analysis-of-existing-approaches/synthesis.md

 ## Aggregated governance–knowledge matrix

 Figure 1 shows the aggregated coverage across families.
 For each cell of the matrix, the highest level of coverage observed among the analyzed families is represented.
 The aggregation rule is **maximum-based**, not additive: a cell appears dark only if at least one family strongly activates that configuration.

+This rule is intentionally conservative.
+It prevents the appearance of strength through accumulation of weak contributions.
+A configuration is shown as strong only if at least one family explicitly and systematically foregrounds it.

 <p align="center">
   <img src="../../img/governance-knowledge-matrix-synthesis.svg"